Esri/webhooks-samples/README.md

 This repository will focus on the resources required to complete your automation using webhooks.
 Some consider implementing a webhook to be a "developer" task.
 Setting up a custom server to listen for webhook calls could  certainly be considered a developer task, however many websites offer low to no-code solutions that listen for webhook messages.
 If you're familiar with ModelBuilder or Visio, setting up a webhook on these websites will feel familiar.

-# Samples to get your started
+# Samples to get you started
 Within this repository are starter samples.
 They have been grouped into [Developer](/Developer) and [3rd Party](/3rdParty).
 You'll probably choose a commercial vendor or custom solution based on your business requirements.
-If you are still in the testing or experimentation stage of webhook development, check the [developer readme](/Developer/README.md) for websites that offer quick, session based receivers that listen for webhook payloads.
+If you are still in the testing or experimentation stage of webhook development, check the [developer readme](/Developer/README.md) for websites that offer quick, session-based receivers that listen for webhook payloads.

 ### Custom Receivers